ceejbot/mcm-meta-helper/README.md

 ## License

-[The Parity Public License.](https://paritylicense.com) This license requires people who build with this software to share their work with the community, too.
+[The Parity Public License.](https://paritylicense.com) This license requires people who build on top of this source code to share their work with the community, too.
 In Skyrim modding language, this license allows "cathedral" modding, not "parlor" modding.
+Please see the text of the license for details.